tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 Innerhelm and Logwise have a common background.
 My college studies consisted of a blending of psychology and computer science, with the intent to create software that helped people live intentionally.
 Both projects emerged from this intent.
 In fact, this time last year, Logwise and Innerhelm were a single project idea: a _self-authorship app_ that would facilitate reflection and intentionality through templated journaling.

 As I explained in [the first Innerhelm post](https://innerhelm.com/posts/where-innerhelm-began/), I eventually decided to make Innerhelm solely a writing project.
 But with [the birth of my daughter](/posts/faith/a-different-kind-of-hello-world) earlier this year, the utility of a templated-journaling app was brought to mind again.
-There's a lot to keep track of when you're caring for a newborn, if you're so inclined: feedings, diaper changes,[^diapers] sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.
-I needed an app that was more [malleable](https://malleable.systems/mission).
+There's a lot you might want to keep track of when you're caring for a newborn: feedings, diaper changes,[^diapers] sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.
+I needed an app that was more *malleable*---something I could adapt to my specific needs.[^malleable]

 On top of that, late-night bottle feedings gave me a lot of time to think about how I would build such an app.
 By the time our lives (and sleep schedules) had begun to stabilize, I was champing at the bit to start building.
 ## Andy Matuschak